-Histrionic personality disorder involves symptoms such as expressing excessive emotions, being provocative and seeking an excessive amount of attention in ordinary social situations.
+Histrionic personality disorder involves symptoms such as expressing excessive emotions, being provocative, and seeking an excessive amount of attention in ordinary social situations.
 Together with narcissistic and borderline personality disorders, histrionic personality disorder is classified in DSM-V as a Cluster B personality disorder .
-It typically begins in early adulthood and someone with the disorder presents symptoms in a variety of contexts such as at hanging out with friends, while at work, in public or on social media.
+It typically begins in early adulthood and someone with the disorder presents symptoms in a variety of contexts such as hanging out with friends, while at work, in public, or on social media.

 In the DSM-V criteria for the diagnosis of histrionic personality disorder, someone with the disorder shows at least five of the following symptoms in a variety of contexts:

 - Considering relationships to be more intimate than they actually are.

 - Being easily influenced by other people or circumstances.

 - Being theatrical and dramatic in expressing emotions.